-The TFC shall take reasonable care in the proper handling and storage of the timbers during erection operations to avoid marring, staining, or the accumulation of excess dirt and foreign matter.
+The TFC shall provide reasonable protection during transportation, storage, handling and erection of the timbers to avoid marring, staining, or the accumulation of excess moisture, dirt and foreign matter.

-Timbers shall be stored off of the ground and covered prior to erection.
+Timbers shall be stored off of the ground and protected prior to erection.